sowcow/ogden-german/README.md

 1. You decide how often to perform sessions
 1. Wrongly answered words will haunt you
 1. Right answers will move words further into the next sessions so you do not see them for some time

+## Keyboard

+This info is also shown when you open the page.

+- PageUp - shows english translation of the example / shows the next example
+- PageDown - shows german translation of the example / shows the next example
+- Insert - toggle drawing mode
+- Delete - delete the last line while in the drawing mode
+- Enter - check the answer, get the next word
+- Esc - finish the session
+- Use `ss` and produce umlauts with `a:` or `a"`

 ## Note